 Idiopathic Environmental Intolerance: often shortened to IEI, or used as IEI-MCS and IEI-EMF.
 The same as environmental illness/MCS/EHS, but used to distance the illnesses from their cause by special interests.
 It was coined and promoted by forces aligned with the chemical industry in 1996.
-It is mostly used in documents falsely promoting MCS and EHS as psychological illnesses.
+It is mostly used in documents falsely claiming MCS and EHS are psychological illnesses.
 It has never been endorsed by the World Health Organization, contrary to some propaganda.

-Invisible disability: a disability that is not visually apparent, like a person missing a limb or using a wheel chair.
+Invisible disability: a disability that is not visually apparent, unlike a person missing a limb or using a wheel chair.
 People with invisible disabilities are often treated with less understanding, as they outwardly appear "just fine."
 Examples of invisible disabilities are diabetes, heart disease, chronic fatigue, endometriosis, MCS and EHS.

 Junk science: scientific claims that are not based on proper science.
 The term is mostly used to mislabel any science that threatens special interests, such as corporate profits.
 These same voices also tend to oppose public funding for science that could clarify a controversy.
 Their argument is that the issue is settled, so why spend any money.